Install#

 pip install -e '.[dev]' # works on zsh (the default shell on macOS)

-This will install an ‘editable’ version of datashuttle
+This will install an ‘editable’ version of datashuttle, meaning

 any changes you make to the cloned code will be immediately